Volta Inc. (VLTA) Reveals an Earnings Mystery

 Cantor Fitzgerald gave a rating of “Overweight” to VLTA, setting the target price at $13 in the report published on December 14th of the previous year.

-During the last 5 trading sessions, VLTA rose by +9.82%, which changed the moving average for the period of 200-days by -52.14% in comparison to the 20-day moving average, which settled at $5.34.
-In addition, Volta Inc. saw -34.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VLTA fell by -2.86%, which changed the moving average for the period of 200-days by -51.01% in comparison to the 20-day moving average, which settled at $5.04.
+In addition, Volta Inc. saw -30.65% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VLTA